Nozbe/NoOffice.org/about.md

 Hello, I'm Michael and I'm writing this book, because I want everyone to understand that:

-> Work is not a place to go, it's a thing that you do.
+> Work is not a place to go; it's a thing you do.

 ## Michael Sliwinski - author